 I am proud to be a US citizen.
 For my generation and for that of my parents, the United States of America is and will always remain the country that liberated us from the Nazi Occupation.
-Since than, it lost all its wars.

 I was born, almost to the date, when Hitler and Goebbels committed suicide in Berlin.
 The post war period, an effort that lasted nearly a half century, was a time during which countries had to rebuild themselves and their economies.
 These efforts, which were funded largely by the U.S. Marshall Plan, helped many European countries become even stronger and more advanced nations.